fatlard1993/vanilla-bean-components/styled/README.md

 # styled

-> Create a tagged Component class that will have scoped styles processed and injected into the page.
+> Create a Component class that will have scoped styles processed and injected into the page.

 ```js
 const MyStyledComponent = styled(